openwdl/wdl/SPEC.md

 * Default value: `false`
 * Alias: `localizationOptional`

-A `Boolean` value, for which `true` indicates that, if possible, any `File` inputs for this task should not be (immediately) localized.
+A hint to the execution engine about whether the `File` inputs for this task need to be localized prior to executing the task.
+The value of this hint is a `Boolean` for which `true` indicates that the contents of the `File` inputs may be streamed on demand.

 For example, a task that processes its input file once in linear fashion could have that input streamed (e.g., using a `fifo`) rather than requiring the input file to be fully localized prior to execution.
-This directive must not have any impact on the success or failure of a task (i.e., a task must run the same with or without localization).

 ##### `inputs`